kamitu-sm/kubernetes/k8s on CentOs8/Initialising the Cluster.md

 You can install only one Pod network per cluster.
 Calico will automatically detect which IP address range to use for pod IPs based on the value provided via the --pod-network-cidr flag or via kubeadm's configuration.

 ### Kubeadm Initialization Config File ###
-We will be using a YAML file for kubeadm intialisation.
+We will be using a YAML file for kubeadm intialization.
 This needs only be done once on one of the Master nodes.
 Create a YAML file with the contents below in your current working directory.

 ```bash
 #